 4.2 Motivating Wholesale Suppliers to Working with You

-Understand how you can improve the perspective wholesalers existing supply chain.
+Understand how you can improve the perspective vendors existing supply chain.

-Track your target wholesalers current distribution channels and outline how your ecommerce multi vendor platform could enhance them.
+Track your target vendors current distribution channels and outline how your online multi vendor platform could enhance them.

-The online wholesale marketplace Alibaba connects Western businesses with Asian wholesalers.
+The online wholesale marketplace platform Alibaba connects Western businesses with Asian wholesale sellers.

-Before the marketplace stepped in, the distribution chain was too long and involved:
+Before the online marketplace stepped in, the distribution chain was too long and involved:

 - Chinese factories;